klauer/epics-sumo-mirror/doc/configuration-files.rst

 Some command line options may be given more than once with an argument, they are used to define lists of values.

-The configuration file defines a map that maps keys to values, where keys are the names of long command line options and values are booleans, strings or lists or strings.
+The configuration file defines a map where keys are names of long command line options and values are booleans, strings or lists or strings.
 Not all command line options can be set in a configuration file, "sumo -h" shows you which can.

 File format
 -----------

-A configuration file is always in `JSON
-<http://www.json.org>`_ format.
-Each key is the long name of a command line
-option, each value is a boolean, a string or a list of strings.
+A configuration file is always in `JSON <http://www.json.org>`_ format.
+Each key is the long name of a command line option, each value is a boolean, a string or a list of strings.

 Here is an example of such a file::